Mating damselflies. High Sierra.

 7. Click on the root of the tree.
 What domain are animals in?

-15. How is it possible for such a large number of similar bird species such as curlews, avocets, and stilts to exist in an apparently homogeneous habitat?
+How is it possible for such a large number of similar bird species such as avocets, curlews,and stilts to exist in an apparently homogeneous habitat?
 They all eat aquatic snails, insects, worms, and some small fry of fishes.

-16. Mark the Pacific Flyway route of the Long-billed Curlew and American Avocet on the map.
+14. Mark the Pacific Flyway route of the Black-necked Stilt, Long-billed Curlew and American Avocet on the map.
+All three birds are in San Francisco Bay right now.

 map

-17. These birds are found in San Francisco Bay.
+15. The birds shown below are found in San Francisco Bay..

 Type Birds into the Tree of Life search box and follow the links to identify their family.